JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ### Managing the Compose compiler with Gradle plugins

-For Android modules that do not rely on Compose Multiplatform:
+For Android modules that don't rely on Compose Multiplatform:

 1. Add the Compose compiler Gradle plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):